Nostalgia Snack: Life Savers Creme Savers

 A few days ago, I was watching reels and got smacked in the face by nostalgia.
 To my surprise, Iconic Candy brought back Creme Savers, a fruit and creme flavored hard candy.
 Patrick taught me two things.
 One, Creme Savers are a spinoff of Life Savers.
 Two, Creme Savers were discontinued.
 I didn’t know they faded off the shelves like Dunkaroos.

-This reel took me back to playing Foursquare during recess.
+Creme Savers took me back to playing Foursquare during recess.
 At this point, I started using purses.
 Since I wasn’t allowed to wear make up, it didn’t have much in it.
 I’d got to the corner store to buy gum and hard candies to keep in my purse.
 Now that I think about it, it was like we were little grannies in training back then.
-Creme Savers were one of my go to hard candies, because they individually wrapped.
+Creme Savers were one of my go to hard candies, because they were individually wrapped.
 From my perspective, they were a step above Life Saver Mints.

 Its a Life Saver?